Aware360 and Contego are pleased to announce a new partnership to bring new lone worker and driver safety solutions to organizations across western...

 Understand the hierarchy of controls and find out how it can be used to control the hazards and risks faced by lone workers.

 The level of risk of an event is established by assessing the likelihood of the event happening and the potential consequences of the event.

 Planning and implementing controls to reduce the likelihood or severity of an event is something we do every day.
 We wear lifejackets when we are on boats in case of an accident or fall into the water.
 We put baby gates at the top of the stairs to keep our children from falling downstairs.
 We put barriers around construction zones to keep unauthorized civilians out of high-risk areas.
 The list could go on; these are just a few examples of how we do this daily.

 All hazards are not created equal.
 It's not logical to approach them all the same way.
-You wouldn’t apply the same level of rigor to address the risk of a paper cut as you would a vehicle collision.
-We use the hierarchy of controls as a method to approach the control of hazards and reduce or eliminate risk.
+You wouldn't apply the same level of rigor to address the risk of a paper cut as you would a vehicle collision.
+We use the hierarchy of controls as a method to control hazards and reduce or eliminate risk.
 The image below, for most safety professionals, is one that is emblazoned on their cerebral cortex.
-Let’s take a look at the image and break it down.
+Let's take a look at the image and break it down.

 Let's take the example of driving a car.
 We all know that the risk of an accident has a fairly high likelihood compared to other modes of transportation and can have major consequences.
 It's one of the most common high-risk activities we take on daily.

 Let's examine the hierarchy of controls as a method for controlling hazards associated with driving a car, and evaluate the most effective control methods.

 That's an easy one… just don't drive.
 Eliminate the need to be in the vehicle altogether and problem solved.
 Unfortunately, our livelihoods depend on driving and while we can minimize the likelihood of an accident by eliminating this hazard in some cases (working from home has helped here), it's not practical to eliminate it altogether.